knative/docs/docs/eventing/README.md

    In this case, the Channel implementation ensures that messages are delivered to the requested destinations and should buffer the events if the destination Service is unavailable.
+1. Selective delivery of events sent to a Broker via a Trigger specification consisting of a filter and destination.
+This method provides the same guarantees as the Channel and Subscription model.

 ![Control plane object model](./images/control-plane.png)